 Parsley is known to contain a kind of potent oil, which is more present in the seeds than in stems or leaves.
 When it is consumed in the form of tea, it helps to relieve constipation and other digestive issues.

+A word of advice:Given that these beverages are very potent, it is best to consult a doctor about the dosage and frequency of consumption before incorporating it to your daily diet.
 If you are not a fan of tea and want a solution for your constipation woes, try out Wellbeing Nutrition's Probiotic + Prebiotic.
 With 36 billion (CFU) active live cultures per serving, your digestive health will get all the boost that it needs.
 Furthermore, it will help neutralize toxins, improve metabolism, alleviate constipation, and help prevent other gut-related issues.

 - Senna – A Medical Miracle Plant, D. Balasankar, K. Vanilarasu, P. Selva Preetha, S.Rajeswari, M.Umadevi, Debjit Bhowmik, Journal of Medicinal Plants Studies, (https://www.plantsjournal.com/vol1Issue1/Issue_may_2013/5.pdf)

 - Hepatoprotective properties of Dandelion: recent update, Ezhilarasan Devaraj, Journal of Applied Pharmaceutical Science, (https://pdfs.semanticscholar.org/5a81/1b3d6b33f81426d57463ac80350d054290e9.pdf)

 - The anti-inflammatory activity of licorice, a widely used Chinese herb